JuliaStats/Distributions.jl/doc/source/univariate.rst

     Normal(mu, sig)   # Normal distribution with mean mu and variance sig^2

+.. _pareto:

 Pareto Distribution
 ~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Pareto distribution* with scale θ and shape α is
+The probability density function of a `Pareto distribution <http://en.wikipedia.org/wiki/Pareto_distribution>`_ with scale θ and shape α is

 .. math::